refinedev/refine/documentation/blog/2022-09-13-react-memo.md

 It is therefore important to figure out the performance gains by measuring and analyzing runtime performance using browser utilities like Chrome DevTools.

 ## Comparing Prop Values
- `React.memo()` checks for changes between the previous and current values for a given prop passed to the component.
+ **React memo** checks for changes between the previous and current values for a given prop passed to the component.
 The default function carries out a shallow comparison on each passed in prop.
 It checks for equality of incoming values with the existing ones.

  In our `React.memo(Post)` memo, the current states of `signedIn` and `post` are checked for equality to their incoming states.
 If both values for each prop are equal, the memoized value is retained and re-render prevented.
 If they are not equal, the new value is cached and `<Post />` re-renders.